liv-daliberti/maxent-grpo/docs/guides/training.md

 You can train from a single dataset or a mixture.
 The mixture form lets you blend multiple sources with explicit columns and weights.

 See: `src/configs.py:ScriptArguments` and `src/configs.py:DatasetMixtureConfig`.

+Prompts longer than 2,048 characters are clipped before requests are sent to vLLM to avoid HTTP payload failures.
+Override the limit with `MAX_PROMPT_CHARS` if your setup requires more context.

 Rewards
 -------